fabkury/ndc_map/README.md

 - the Veterans' Affairs Drug Class code corresponding to the NDC,
 - if ATC level 5 is requested, the script will additionally scrape each code's Administration Route, Defined Daily Dose (DDD), and Note (if any) from the website of the official ATC index at https://whocc.no/atc_ddd_index/.

 This work is an update from what was presented as a poster at the 2017 Annual Symposium of the American Medical Informatics Association (AMIA).
 If you are going to use this script or its NDC <-> drug class maps, please take time to understand the numbers contained in the poster (PDFs are in this repository), because they CAN affect data analyses.
 At the very minimum, you need to understand the issues regarding coverage (missing codes) and ambiguity (duplication of codes).

-I have also published a deeper analysis and comparison of drug classification systems in a paper (https://mor.nlm.nih.gov/pubs/pdf/2016-dmmi-fk.pdf). **_TL;DR_**: unless your use case is particularly specific, ATC is the best drug classification for most cases of large dataset analyses.
+I have also published a deeper analysis and comparison of drug classification systems in a paper (_Desiderata for Drug Classification Systems for their Use in Analyzing Large Drug Prescription Datasets_ -- https://github.com/fabkury/ddcs/blob/master/2016-dmmi-fk.pdf). **_TL;DR_**: unless your use case is particularly specific, ATC is the best drug classification for most cases of large dataset analyses.
 The Veterans' Affairs Drug Classes attain the same high level of coverage of NDCs as ATC, but they don't provide a comprehensive and accessible hierarchy like ATC.

 #### How to run
 This script should work out of the box if you follow the instructions in the .R  file under the heading "How to execute this script."